 Katie’s work with couples and families is tailored to the uniqueness of presenting issues and contextual factors.
 Therapeutic approaches that Katie draws on include Emotion/ally-Focused Therapy, Narrative Therapy, Gottman Method Couple’s Therapy, Collaborative Therapy, Motivational Interviewing and Psychodynamic Therapy.
-Her work with couples and families includes a range of presenting issues such as life transitions, new parenthood, separation and divorce, grief and loss, betrayal, pandemic impact, and mental illness.
+Her work with couples and families includes a range of presenting issues such as life transitions, separation and divorce, grief and loss, betrayal, pandemic impact, and mental illness.
 Her work with parents is tailored to the range of presenting issues that impact parent child relationships in particular for families affected by a loved ones mental health which might include strengthening co-parenting, when an adolescent/adult child is not open to mental health support and caregiver self-compassion.
 A particular area of focus for Katie is working with families who have a loved one with OCD, hoarding, anxiety and/or depression.

 Katie has teaching and research experience in University, College, and hospital settings in addition to providing supervision to students.
 Katie has been a mental health media specialist and highlighted in various media outlets.
 Throughout her career she has served on several Board of Directors in addition to executive and philanthropic committees that have a focus on women and children, healthcare, and community.

 Recent Professional Development